SamIvanov7/BinarySearchTreeProject/README.md

 2. **Build the project:**

-   Open the project in your preferred C# IDE (like Visual Studio) and build the solution.
+   Open the project in your preferred C# IDE and build the solution.

 3. **Run the program:**